Personal Injury Law Firm in Lawrenceville GA

-Jeb Butler with a happy client after a successful car accident trial in the State Court of Gwinnett County, which is based in Lawrenceville.
+Jeb Butler and Darren Tobin with a happy client after a successful car accident trial in the State Court of Gwinnett County, which is based in Lawrenceville.

 The Gwinnett County Justice Center at 75 Langley Drive, Lawrenceville GA is a large, modern courthouse with plenty of space and modern amenities.

 As the city of Lawrenceville continues to expand and grow, it is important to know a personal injury attorney that you can trust.
 That is especially true as increasing traffic leads to car accidents and the nearness of major highways like Interstate 85 and Georgia 316 leads to tractor-trailer accidents.
 Having a firm that is respected by defense law firms and judges makes a difference.
 Our Lawrenceville injury lawyers understand the dynamics of a changing city, community, and subsequently, the shifting jury dynamics.
 We understand the influx of new people to Gwinnett County, and the new views of the courtroom and the civil justice system that those people bring.